biocodellc/documentation/docs/developer/installation.rst

 Installation and Build
 ----------------------

-  * Source code is available on this site via Subversion
+  * Source code is available on this site via github
-  * Building is done via an Ant build file (provided as part of the distribution)
+  * Building is done via an Gradle build file (provided as part of the distribution)
   * a properties file needs to be configured by copying biocode-fims.template to biocode-fims.props (in the root directory of the distribution)

 Optional Component
 ------------------
-  * A triple-store database connection for storing datasets as RDF triples.
-We have tested using [http://jena.apache.org/documentation/serving_data/ Apache Fuseki]
   * An ElasticSearch_ instance for indexing.
 See :doc:`ElasticSearch Configuration <elastic_search_config>` for configuration details.

 .. _ElasticSearch: https://www.elastic.co/products/elasticsearch